Full English Translation of the Story of Sinuhe

 The royal children were brought in.
 His Majesty said to the Queen: “Behold Sinuhe, returned as an Asiatic, a creature of the Sand-farers!”
 She gave a very great cry, and the royal children shrieked as one.
 They said to His Majesty: “Is it really he, O King, our lord?”
 His Majesty said: “It is really he.”
 Then they brought out their menat-necklaces, their sistra, and their rattles, and they presented them to His Majesty, saying: “Your hands upon this beauty, O enduring King!
 These insignia of the Lady of Heaven!
 May the Golden One give life to your nose!
 May the Lady of the Stars enfold you! […] He is Sinuhe, the courtier, born in Egypt!”

-His Majesty said: “He shall not fear.
-He shall not be in dread.
-He shall be a Companion among the nobles.
-He shall be appointed to the entourage of the courtiers.
+His Majesty said: “He shall not fear and shall not be in dread.
+He shall be a Companion among the nobles and shall be appointed to the entourage of the courtiers.
 Proceed to the chamber of adornment to wait on him.”

-I went forth from the audience chamber, the royal children giving me their hands.
-We went through the Great Gates.
-I was put in the house of a king’s son, in which there was finery, and a bathroom, and images of the horizon.
-In it were treasures from the treasury, clothes of royal linen, myrrh, and the finest oil of the King.
-Councilors whom the King loves were in every room.
-Every servant was at his task.
+I went forth from the audience chamber, the royal children giving me their hands as we went through the Great Gates.
+They put me in the house of a king’s son, which had finery, a bathroom, and images of the horizon.
+It held treasures from the treasury, clothes of royal linen, myrrh, and the finest oil of the King.
+Councilors whom the King loves were in every room, and every servant was at his task.